 When you think that China is only about big cities like Beijing, Shangai or Hong Kong, you are wrong.
 One of the best hikes in the world is the Tiger Leaping Gorge.
 Furthermore it’s close to Lijiang and the nearby perfect landscapes of Dali and Yangshuo.
-In need for some nature in China?
-Then we suggest you to head to the South.
+In need for some nature and adventure in China?
+Then we suggest you to head to the South and hike the Tiger Leaping Gorge!

 Starting point of the Tiger Leaping Gorge trek: Lijiang